Jonathan2251/lbd/source/llvmstructure.rst

   // Minimum register pressure
   //  Suppose %c is alive after the instructions basic block (meaning %c will be
   //  used after the basic block), %a and %b are not alive after that.
-  // The following no reorder version need 3 registers at least
+  // The following no-reorder-version need 3 registers at least
       %a = add i32 1, i32 0
       %b = add i32 2, i32 0
       st %a,  i32* %c, 1